Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Report/README.md

 - Image size: the biger image size is, the more features the data have, so bigger image size will perfomance better.
 - Color depth: RGB image performance better than grayscale because it has colour imaformation and generate more features.
 - Training cycles: This is the number of times a training cycle is repeated.
 In a neural network, every time a training record is considered, the previous weights are quite different, and hence, it is necessary to repeat the cycle many times.
 - Learning rate: The value of the learning rate is between 0 and 1.
 Choosing the learning rate is challenging as a value too small may result in a long training process that could get stuck, whereas a value too large may result in learning a sub-optimal set of weights too fast or an unstable training process.
-According to the Leslie(2015), I find the best learning rate in this model is 0.001 in VGG16 model.
+Leslie proposes to find the optimal learning rate for each person (117), setting a very accurate learning rate after each epoch.
+20 times of learning rate, it is good to find out how much the learning rate of each period is tested, and finally compare the loss or acc of different learning rates.
+I find the best learning rate in this model is 0.001 in VGG16 model.
 - Data augmentation：this will be introduced in next part.

 ### Overfitting and data augmentation